 - Reduce mixer speed to medium and slowly drizzle warm syrup (avoid the whisk attachment and sides of bowl).
 Add vanilla, increase speed to medium-high, and whip until mixture has cooled slightly and is very thick and shiny, about 3 to 6 minutes.

-- Dollop the meringue evenly over the top of the chilled lemon filling and spread, making sure it adheres to the crust.
+- Dollop the meringue evenly over the top of the warm lemon filling and spread, making sure it adheres to the crust.
 Use the back of a spoon to create attractive swirls and peaks.

 - Bake until meringue is golden brown, about 6 minutes.
 Transfer to a wire rack and cool until filling has set, about 2 hours.
 The pie can be wrapped and stored at room temperature for 1 day.